Who is a Sales Technician?

 Educational Background:

-- Bachelor's Degree: Obtain a bachelor's degree in a relevant technical field such as engineering (mechanical, electrical, or electronics), computer science, or a related discipline.
-A strong technical foundation is essential.
+- Bachelor's Degree: Obtain a bachelor's degree in a relevant field such as engineering, technology, or a related science.
+A degree in sales or marketing with a technical focus is also beneficial.

 -

-- Gain in-depth knowledge of the specific technical products or services you intend to sell.
-This may involve specialized training or certifications.
+- Develop Technical Proficiency: Gain in-depth knowledge of the products or services you intend to sell.
+This may involve additional certifications or training courses.

 -